Dr Anne Stobart

 History

-After leaving my Middlesex University post in London in 2010, I focused on the Holt Wood Herbs project in Devon, redeveloping a redundant conifer plantation as a woodland source of medicinal plants.
-Through this project I sought to develop sustainable ways of cultivating and using medicinal trees and shrubs, drawing on past practices and developing new and regenerative approaches using permaculture design principles.
+After leaving her Middlesex University post in London in 2010, Anne focused on the Holt Wood Herbs project in Devon, redeveloping a redundant conifer plantation as a woodland source of medicinal plants.
+Through this project she sought to develop sustainable ways of cultivating and using medicinal trees and shrubs, drawing on past practices and promoting new and regenerative approaches using permaculture design principles.
 A publication arising from this project is fully referenced and is The Medicinal Forest Garden Handbook.
-Subsequently I have developed the Medicinal Forest Garden Trust website to promote further education and research into designs supporting biodiversity and resilience of medicinal plant supplies.
-I offer a number of short courses, available online, to promote awareness of the potential of medicinal trees and shrubs.
-I have also published research articles on historical recipes and the history of herbal medicine, and have a continuing interest in research into agroforestry and permaculture related to herbal medicine.
+Subsequently she has established the Medicinal Forest Garden Trust website to encourage further education and research into designs supporting biodiversity and resilience of medicinal plant supplies.
+Anne has also published research articles on historical recipes and the history of herbal medicine, and has a continuing interest in research into agroforestry and permaculture related to herbal medicine.